CodeRaajiv/Student-Details/README.md

 (https://coderaajiv.github.io/Student-Details/)

 💡 Use Case
-This project is ideal for beginners learning how to:
+This project is ideal for Basic form:

 1.Create forms in HTML